Sanj K. Patel

 Stephen Mahoney, JD, MBA

 Steve Mahoney joined Synageva in September of 2012.
-He is responsible for Synageva’s business operations in Europe.
+He is responsible for Synageva’s business operations in the United States and in Europe.
 Previously, Steve served as Synageva’s General Counsel and Vice President of Corporate Development.
 Steve came to Synageva after 9 years with Genzyme Corporation.
 His background includes global support of operations and commercial execution, particularly the global efforts of several therapeutic business units within Genzyme, including as Genzyme’s Regional Legal Director for the Japan/Asia-Pacific region based in Singapore.
 Prior to Genzyme, Steve was a corporate attorney with Mintz Levin in Boston.
 He holds a joint JD/MBA degree from Boston College and BA from Colorado College.

 Back To Top

 Senior Vice President, Global Technical Operations and Quality